UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 official_langs.query("most_at_home > 2669195")
 ```

 The query (criteria we are using to select values) is input as a string.
-This
-comes in handy when we chain operations together.
+The `query` method
+is less often used than the earlier approaches we introduced, but it can come in handy
+to make long chains of filtering operations a bit easier to read.

 (loc-iloc)=
 ## Using `loc[]` to filter rows and select columns.